yojoe/go-raml/README.md

 sh build.sh
 ```

+## Code generation

+Internally, go templates are used to generate the code, this provides a flexible way to alter the generated code and to add different languages for the client.

 ## Usage

 To use it on the commandline, just execute `go-raml` without any arguments, it will output the help on the stdout.